 Classification of Miso

-As I mentioned in the Miso page, when Miso culture spread among commoners, they began to make their own miso in their own favorite style in each region.
+When Miso culture spread among commoners, they began to make their own miso based on their own favorite manners (Please refer to Miso page).

-As a result, various types of miso appeared and gradually established their own style.
+As a result, various types of miso appeared and gradually established their own styles in each region.

 Let’s learn about the basic classification of miso and understand the difference among them to taste them fully.